-Determinants of sorghum output commercialization: the case of Arsi zone, Oromia regional state, Ethiopia
+Determinants of sorghum commercialization: the case of Arsi zone, Oromia regional state, Ethiopia

 ABSTRACT

 In developing countries, including Ethiopia, the change from subsistence-oriented production system to a market-oriented production system as a means of raising smallholder income, and alleviating poverty has been at the center of policy spotlight.
 This study aimed at analyzing level and factors determining smallholder sorghum commercialization in Gololcha and Shene Kolu Districts.
 A three-stage random sampling technique was employed to select a sample of 121 smallholder sorghum producers.
-Primary and quantitative data were collected using structured survey questionnaire.
+Both primary and quantitative data were collected using structured survey questionnaire.
 Secondary data were collected from different secondary sources.
 Descriptive statistics, household commercialization index (HCI) and ordinary least square regression estimation (OLS) were used for data analysis.
 Accordingly, results of HCI indicated that 48.46% of farmers are fully subsistent,16.92% less commercialized, 21.54% medium commercialized, 8.46% are highly commercialized and 4.6% are very highly commercialized.
 The result from OLS regression indicated that household family size, household access to credit and sorghum current market price influenced level of sorghum commercialization positively and significantly while household sorghum consumption and Non-farm income affected negatively and significantly.
 Therefore, government authority and concerned bodies should take into consideration the aforementioned demographic, socioeconomic, and institutional factors to improve the performance of sorghum commercialization in area.

 Key words: Commercialization, Ordinary Least Square regression, Smallholder ,Sorghum,